redpawner/redpawner/README.md

-### Hi there, I'm Ray 👋
+## Hi I'm Ray 👋

-I'm a full stack Javascript developer passionate about all things coding.
+I'm a full stack Javascript developer with a passion for programming.
+I enjoy exploring, applying and mastering new technologies and ideas whenever I can.

 Here are some of the technologies I love to work with:

 -------------------------------------------------------------